microsoft/PowerPlatformConnectors/certified-connectors/Exasol/README.md

 Note: You can still edit these 2 values afterwards.

-Please see the user guide for more detailed instructions [here](https://github.com/exasol/power-apps-connector#readme).
+Please see the user guide for more detailed instructions and a full tutorial [here](https://github.com/exasol/power-apps-connector#readme).

-## Obtaining Credentials
-Currently the connector uses an API Key as the default authentication method.
-The API key(s) can be set in the Exasol REST API which you're also required to set up to use this connector.
 ## Known Issues and Limitations
 Using a on-premises data gateway is currently not supported.